fopeiro/docs/Download Spotify content from an Android phone.md

 ### Open a remote SSH session

-After OpenSSH is installed, you can open a remote session to Termux from a Windows laptop using the ```ssh``` command, which is included in the default Windows installation since version 10.
+Open an SSH connection to Termux using the command:

 ```
 ssh -p 8022 username@192.168.x.x
 ```

+> [!TIP]
+> In Termux, the SSH daemon is listening to port 8022 by default (instead of the usual port 22).